Annual Salary

 You may need to wear protective clothing.

-You could work in an NHS or private hospital or in a laboratory.
+You could work in an NHS or private hospital, in a laboratory or at a university.

-Once you have your degree, you can apply for the NHS Scientist Training Programme, which will qualify you to work as a clinical scientist.
+Once you have your degree, you could apply for the NHS Scientific Training Programme (STP).
+This programme will train you to become a qualified clinical scientist with a master’s degree.

 You'll usually need: